 Introducing new features

 The email sent from someone to POI would be in a great interest for this type of research.
 Additionally, any email that POI sent would be another significant feature for analysis. fraction_from_poi_email and fraction_to_poi_email are the two new features that have been introduced in the algorithm.
-The percentage of deferred income to total payment would be another important feature to consider.

 Figure 3: Fraction from and to POI

-There are five prominent features that have been utilized during the modeling stage of the machine learning algorithm.
-The final features used in the algorithm are given below: